andrewbaxter/spaghettinuum/readme.md

 ## Publishing DNS

-DNS can be done as above with JSON in a special format
+DNS can be done as above with JSON in a special format.
+You can use `spagh_cli generate-dns-data` to generate it.
+In DNS each record has specific fields, so it's not quite as simple as just being generic string pairs.

 ## Publishing a website